daattali/beautiful-jekyll/_posts/2025-01-16-photo-update.md

 ---
 layout: post
-title: Nice snapshot of Life
+title: Nice snapshots of Life
+subtitle: The only place that calms me down 🫧

 ---